SELinuxProject/selinux-notebook/src/reference_policy.md

 - The security context to be generated.
 This can include macros that are relevant to a context as shown in the example below.

-*mls | mcs*
+*mls*

-- MLS or MCS labels if enabled in the policy.
+- MLS labels if MLS enabled in the policy.

+*mcs_categories*

+- MCS categories if MCS is enabled.
+MLS argument is required, but ignored.

 **The macro is valid in:**